Elementary Education

 • 4.
 Program Length

-• First Year: Three quarters (fall, winter, spring), with no summer quarter.
+• First Year: Three quarters (fall, winter, spring), focusing on coursework with no summer quarter.

-• Second Year: Focused on the student teaching experience, with three pathway options available.
-Specific details will be provided upon acceptance into the program.
+• Second Year: Dedicated to the student teaching experience, with three pathway options available.
+Specific details will be provided upon acceptance into the program

 • 5.
 Program Modalities